Q: Can I get emails from the university on my gmail or other account that I access

 Q: What job opportunities are available for Health, Society & Policy graduates?

 A: A wide range of options are available.
-Many Health, Society & Policy graduates go on to some kind of graduate program in medicine, hospital administration, public health, business, law, etc. Our graduates get jobs working for insurance companies, health maintenance organizations, hospitals, government agencies (e.g. programs for the homeless), and in private industry in health, safety, and wellness programs.
+Many Health, Society & Policy graduates go on to graduate programs in medicine, hospital administration, public health, business, law, etc. Our graduates get jobs working for insurance companies, health maintenance organizations, hospitals, government agencies, and in private industry in health, safety, and wellness programs.
 Salaries vary with employer, location, course work, and related experience.
 This major provides students with a broad range of skills and information related to health that can be applied in a variety of areas.
 It does not, however, prepare students to immediately enter one specific career.

 Q: My degree audit shows that I still need to fulfill the QA General Education requirement.